Tessellations are a fun activity for children to take part in during both math and art classes.

 A tessellation is a pattern of flat shapes that is constantly repeated and joins together without any gaps in between.

 The shapes that you use don’t necessarily all have to be the same shape, but the pattern does need to repeat itself.
+In this guide we will show you how to create simple tessellations.

 All that you really need is a pen or pencil to draw with and a piece of paper.
 There are so many different styles and patterns to explore, so there is always a new tesselation to create.